OneSoil raises $5 million for its farm monitoring tech – TechCrunch

 OneSoil, a company selling technology to help farmers monitor fields and increase yields, has raised $5 million from international investors Almaz Capital and PortfoLion.

 The company’s tech integrates satellite imagery with mobile and desktop applications for farming analytics.
-These offerings include both remote crop monitoring, variable-rate seed and fertilizer applications that can reduce the time spent on field scouting and improve efficiency as it relates to inputs.
+These offerings include both remote crop monitoring and variable-rate seed and fertilizer applications that can reduce the time spent on field scouting and improve efficiency as it relates to inputs.

-OneSoil already has more than 200,000 farmers and consultants using its service across over 180 countries just two and a half years after its launch.
+OneSoil already has more than 200,000 farmers and consultants using its service across more than 180 countries just two and a half years after its launch.

-The company claims that roughly 5% of the world’s total arable land (197 mln acres) is covered by OneSoil users, which include major ag companies like BASF and Krone.
+The company claims that roughly 5% of the world’s total arable land (197 million acres) is covered by OneSoil users, which include major ag companies like BASF and Krone.

 The financing from Almaz and PortfoLion will be used to expand on its market position in the Americas and Europe, the company said.